onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 liquidity, fungibility
 Democratically programmable currency, the end of fungibility when it comes to fungibility - (what it is) - too little is just as bad as too much

+Reconceptualize property

+decouple resources for personal use from control over the economy prestige

 ██████████████████████████████████████████████████████████████████
 # evolution's arrow